rashidmvk/Rashid-Godwin-HTML_Form/README.md

 # Rashid-Godwin-HTML_Form

-This is a project which focuses on clonig the account creation page of the so called webite "https://www.intuit.com".
+This is a project which focuses on clonig the account creation page of the so called website "https://www.intuit.com".

 # Mockup
 [link to clone](https://accounts.intuit.com/signup.html?offering_id=Intuit.ifs.mint&namespace_id=50000026&redirect_url=https%3A%2F%2Fmint.intuit.com%2Foverview.event%3Ftask%3DS)